Mohamed Chibi

-Askary Mohamed Chibi (محمد الشيبي; born 21 January 1993) is a Moroccan professional footballer who plays as a right-back for Pyramids FC, and the Morocco national team.
+Mohamed Chibi (محمد الشيبي; born 21 January 1993) is a Moroccan professional footballer who plays as a right-back for Egyptian Premier League club Pyramids FC and the Morocco national team.

-Career
+Club career

 A youth product of Raja, Chibi began his senior career with them in 2011 signing a 5-year professional contract.
 He shortly after went on successive loans to Kawkab Marrakech and CRA, before transferring to Ittihad Khemisset in 2014.
 In 2015, he moved to KAC Kénitra where he became the starter.
 He had stints at Moghreb Tétouan and Khénifra, before moving to AS FAR in 2018.
 He moved to Ittihad Tanger for 2 years in 2019, before returning to AS FAR.
 After a relatively successful campaign with AS FAR, finishing third, Chibi signed with Egyptian Premier League club Pyramids FC.